-\textbf{Inference.} At inference time, VerseCrafter supports both independent control of camera or object motion and joint control of both within a single unified framework.
-For \emph{camera-only} control, we provide a camera trajectory and background control maps while setting all trajectory-related channels (RGB/depth/mask) to zero.
-For \emph{object-only} control, we keep the camera pose fixed, render a static background branch (RGB/depth and its mask) from $P^{\text{bg}}$.
-For \emph{joint} control, both branches are active and rendered from the same 4D world state, allowing VerseCrafter to adjust camera trajectory and multi-object motion in a coordinated, geometry-consistent manner.
+\textbf{Inference.} At inference time, VerseCrafter supports camera-only, object-only, and joint control within a unified framework.
+For \emph{camera-only} control, we render the background control maps, while setting the 3D Gaussian trajectory RGB/depth maps to zero.
+The merged mask may still be nonzero due to viewpoint changes.
+For \emph{object-only} control, we keep the camera pose fixed, render static background control maps from $P^{\text{bg}}$, and render the 3D Gaussian trajectory maps to control object motion.
+For \emph{joint} control, both background and trajectory control maps are rendered from the same 4D geometric scene state, enabling coordinated and geometry-consistent control over camera and multi-object motion.